kkapelon/codepipes-blog/_posts/2024-06-23-code-coverage.md

 is that I had 100% code coverage with them.

 Q. Of course it matters.
 As soon as I saw your method I thought about the error and I would write a unit test for that.
 Your QA engineer missed that case.
 A. Sure you can do that for 1 line of code.
 But you can do it for 5? for 500? for 50,000?
 If yes, then you have a superhuman ability and a) I want to hire you b) no need to write unit tests any more.
-Just fix the code right away if you can spot all bugs or a system.
+Just fix the code right away if you can spot all bugs of a system.

 Q. So you are saying that unit tests are useless?
 A. No, of course not.
 Tests are great for catching regressions or functioning as written specifications.
 All I am saying is that trying to increase code coverage in order to have less bugs is a misconception.